iamclint/Zeal/README.md

 - `/buffs`
   - **Description:** Outputs the players buff timers to the chat only if they are using OldUI.

+- `/bluecon`
+  - **Description:** Changes the blue con color to usercolor #70 which is otherwise unused, you can edit in the options window.
 ___
 ### Binds
 - Cycle through nearest NPCs